RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-10-february-2022.md

 - Upgrades from versions earlier than v6.0 are not supported.

+- If you are using Active-Active or Active-Passive (ReplicaOf) databases and experience synchronization issues as a result of the upgrade, see RS67434 details in [Resolved issues](#resolved-issues) for help resolving the problem.

 ### Product lifecycle updates

 Redis Enterprise Software v6.0.x will reach end of life (EOF) on May 31, 2022.